 • Systemic analysis of transitions

-Supporting the transition to global citizens, capable of taking care of themselves, others and the planet.
+The facilitation of individual transitions aims to support individuals in their transition to the status of citizens of the planet, capable of taking care of themselves, others and the planet.

-Topics of interest: governance, AI ethics, AI-enhanced collective intelligence, and knowledge creation / transmission / evaluation in the AI era.
+Topics of interest include governance, AI ethics, AI-enhanced collective intelligence, and the creation, transmission and evaluation of knowledge in the AI era.

-2. Prototype your research by teaching and supervising our interdisciplinary and international cohort of Master's and PhD students, and build an extended team to energize your research project.
+2. Prototype your research by teaching & supervising via our interdisciplinary and international cohort of Master and our PhD students, and build an extended team to boost your research topic

-3. Take advantage of our digital and AI platforms dedicated to education and learning: Projects, Ikigai+, and WeLearn
+3. Leverage LPI’s cutting-edge digital and AI platforms dedicated to education and learning in your research: Projects, Ikigai+ et WeLearn

-4. Turn your research into concrete recommendations on a global scale thanks to our close partnerships with UNU and UNESCO
+4. Translate your research into concrete policy recommendations at a global level with our tight partnerships with UNU and UNESCO

-5. Go beyond the purely scientific thanks to our public events, seminars, podcasts, etc., and give your research project greater visibility.
+5. Go beyond a scientific audience via our public events, seminars, podcasts, etc and give a broader visibility to you research project

-6. Go to a unique, sustainable campus in the heart of Paris and explore its many resources
+6. Access a unique and sustainable campus in the heart of Paris and explore its many resources

 Contact us